 - Keeping the succession planning process a secret

-Transparency into succession planning activities helps to build employees’ trust in the process and allows for everyone in an organisation to get on board.
+Transparency of succession planning activities helps to build employees’ trust in the process and allows everyone in an organisation to get on board.
 Keeping the process a secret suggests an organisation does not have a succession planning process in place.
-This could result in key employees leaving as they are uncertain of their own and the future of the organisation.
+This could result in key employees leaving because they are uncertain of their own and the organisation’s future.

 Having a transparent and clear process helps everyone to understand why certain individuals have been identified and others have not.
-This in turn will assist in dealing with potential disappointments.
-If people are aware of the future they are likely to be more motivated to improve in their performance.
+This in turn will help dealing with potential disappointments.
+If people are aware of the future, they are likely to be more motivated to improve their performance.
 Thus an organisation needs to have some form of communication mechanism that spells out the process clearly and honestly.

 - Choosing favourites

-It is easy to fall into the trap of choosing your successor based on an individual whom you get along with, or who is the most popular.
-This however, may not be the best strategic approach for the organisation in the long-term.
-Your favourite employee may not have the critical skills required or may lack in high potential.
+It is easy to fall into the trap of choosing an individual whom you get along with, or who is the most popular, as your successor.
+However, this may not be the best strategic approach for the organisation in the long-term.
+Your favourite employee may not have the critical skills required or may lack potential.

-Two ways to avoid this mistake it to: a) have an objective assessment approach in place that is fair and defensible; and b) use ratings from many different sources to alleviate risks of bias.
+Two ways to avoid this mistake it to: a) have an objective assessment approach in place that is fair and defensible; and b) use ratings from many different sources to reduce the risk of bias.

 After being made aware of the succession planning process, those who are identified as potential successors for the same position may engage in competition.
 Succession planning is not a competition.
 Succession planning should be all about ensuring the right person is placed in the correct role and not about the egos of individuals.